 4. Arguments in a relationship lead to solutions

 It is said that couples who fight stay together because arguments steer you away from problems and toward solutions.
-When things get heated, both partners are more likely to come clean about what’s going on in their mind.
+When things get heated, both partners are more likely to come clean about what’s going on in their minds.
 This, in turn, allows you to see your problems and differences clearly and work toward finding a solution.

 5. It eliminates grudges

-But by arguing about it, you get a chance to express your disappointment and hurt.
 Once you’ve calmed down, you may even hear your partner’s side of the story with an open mind.
-It gives you the change to bury the hatchet and move on, without any lingering grudges threatening your bond.
+It gives you the chance to bury the hatchet and move on, without any lingering grudges threatening your bond.
+Do arguments strengthen relationships?
+When you clear out misunderstandings and get rid of your grudges, you’re bound to strengthen your equation.

 Related Reading: 8 Ways to Reconnect After a Big Fight